 Your child wants a cell phone.
 Should you buy one for him or her?
 Knowing how much to buy for your children is not always easy.
 It's especially hard when the advertising industry spends billions of dollars telling everyone that they can't live without a particular product.
 And some ads specifically target children.

 The Test of Four tool helps parents and children learn about what is enough.
-It guides adults and children towards personal responsibility, and self-control; it encourages clear thinking and good decision making.
+It guides adults and children towards personal responsibility and self-control.
+It also encourages clear thinking and good decision making.

 The Test of Four consists of asking questions in four key categories (see graphic) about a potential overindulgence situation.
 Use the test for one problem at a time.
 A "yes" response to questions in any of the four categories is a signal that overindulgence exists or might occur.

 - Will doing or giving this keep my child from learning what he or she needs to learn at this age?
 In other words, might this prevent my child from meeting a developmental goal — from completing a developmental "task?"
 Or might it harm the child in some other way?

 - Family resources?